peterjcaulfield/raiden/README.md

 This would issue a `GET` request to `http://dev_api.localhost.com/posts`

 `raiden` supports most of the node request library API.

-An overview of whats possible with a request schema is below:
+---

+# Example request definitions

-### GET request with query string and custom headers
+## GET request with query string and custom headers

 ```
 # ~/.raiden/requests.yml